Our Bylaws

 b.
 The Board shall consist of seven (7) directors.

 c.
-At least five (5) of the Directors must be elected from the Members of the Association.
+At least six (6) of the Directors must be Members and elected from the Members of the Association.

+g.
+Quorum at Board and Special meetings – The Bylaws authorize seven (7) board members.
+A majority of the 7 authorized board members constitute a quorum of the board of directors (at least 4 board members).
+A quorum of the Board present in person or via phone at each meeting is necessary to take official action unless otherwise specified in these Bylaws and Operating Rules.

 h.
-Quorum at Board and Special meetings – A majority of the total authorized Board members (7) constitutes a quorum at any meeting.
-A majority of the Board present in person or via phone at each meeting is necessary to take official actions unless otherwise specified in these Bylaws and Operating Rules.
+Quorum on email meetings – Decisions may be made by the Board via email, upon proper notice, when all Board members approve the decision by unanimous written consent, and any board decisions shall be reflected in the next regular Board meeting’s minutes.

 i.
-Quorum on email meetings – Decisions may be made by the Board via email when all active Board members are in unanimous agreement.

-j.
-Vacated seats – If a board member misses three (3) consecutive Board meetings or is unable to serve for any reason, the Board may declare the seat vacant and appoint a replacement to serve until the next annual meeting.
-At that time, the vacated seat must be posted for election by the membership to complete the unexpired term.
+Vacated seats – If a board member misses three (3) unexcused consecutive Board meetings or is unable to serve for any reason, the Board may declare the seat vacant and appoint a replacement to serve and complete the unexpired term.

 B. Guiding Principles regarding Accountability of Directors